2 senior doctors of Dhanbad hospital face sexual harassment charges | Politics

-The authorities ofPatliputra Medical College and Hospital (PMCH) in Dhanbad hasordered an investigation after its two women doctors accusedtwo senior physicians of sexually harassing them, Principal DrShailendra Kumar said on Monday.
+The authorities ofPatliputra Medical College and Hospital (PMCH) in Dhanbad haveordered an investigation after its two women doctors accusedtwo senior physicians of sexually harassing them, Principal DrShailendra Kumar said on Monday.

 Principal Secretary (Health) Dr Nitin Madan Kulkarniasked the PMCH management to send the probe report to thedepartment, he said.